the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 by this trust-breaking and wrong-doing family these days;
 The Human will hope not to be seen with them when he shows up in the good light of his father, with the special message carriers.

+## Part 9

+He said to them, "This is the truth: some of you standing here will not touch death until they see God's country come with power."

+After six days, Jesus brought Peter and James and John up a high mountain alone, and he completely changed in front of them and his clothes became very white and made light, more than anyone on earth could wash them.
+And they saw Elijah and Moses talking with Jesus.
+<small>Moses was considered a great person for leading the Jews out of Egypt,
+where they had been owned and forced to work.</small>
+Peter spoke to Jesus, "Teacher, it is good for us to be here.
+We should make three little houses, one for you, one for Moses, and one for Elijah."
+(He didn't know what to say because they were very afraid.)
+A cloud shadowed them, and a voice came out of the cloud:
+"This is my son, I love him; listen to him!"
+They looked and only saw Jesus with them.

+Coming down from the mountain, Jesus said they shouldn't tell anyone what they'd seen until The Human was raised from the dead.
+They held that between themselves, asking what it meant to rise from the dead.
+Then they asked Jesus, "The law-writers say that Elijah has to come first."
+<small>Elijah was another great old Jewish person,
+and Jews expect Moses and Elijah to return before the world ends.</small>
+Jesus said "Yes Elijah comes first, fixing everything, but how was it also written that The Human would be hurt in many ways and be seen as having no use?
+I tell you that Elijah has come, and they did what they wanted to him, like the words say."

+When they came back to the other students, they saw a big crowd around them and law-writers having words with them.
+Immediately after the crowd saw him, they were excited and ran to him to say hello.
+He asked them, "What are you having words about?"
+One person out of the crowd said,
+"Teacher, I brought my son, who has a not-talking spirit, to you.
+When it takes him, his mouth water gets full of air, he hits his teeth together, and he is getting thin.
+I asked your students to throw the spirit out and they didn't have the power.
+Jesus said back, "The people these days that doesn't believe!
+How long will I be with you?
+How long will I have to put up with you?
+Bring him to me."
+They brought him to him.
+Seeing him, the spirit immediately threw him shaking and rolling on the ground with his mouth water full of air.
+Jesus asked "How long has he had this?", and he replied, "Since he was a child; it throws him into the fire or water to kill him.
+If you have the power, please be kind and help us."
+Jesus said "If you have power?
+The believer can do anything."
+Immediately, the father shouted "I believe; help my not-belief!"
+Jesus, seeing that a crowd was gathering, put the sick spirit in its place, saying to it "Not-talking and not-hearing spirit, I order you to leave him and never return!"
+Shouting and shaking, it came out of him, and he fell like a body, so many people said he had died.
+Jesus took him by the hand, lifted him up, and he got up.
+When Jesus went into a house, his students got him alone and asked him, "Why couldn't we throw it out?"
+Jesus said "This kind won't come out by anything but asking God."